pwittchen/android-quality-starter/README.md

 # android-quality-starter
 setup CheckStyle, FindBugs, PMD and Lint for your Android project easily

-This projects adds gradle setup for quality tools mentioned above to your project via shell script.
-After adding this, you can easily increase quality of your project by static code analysis.
+This project adds gradle setup for quality tools mentioned above to Android project via shell script.
+After adding this, we can easily increase quality of the project by static code analysis.

 Usage
 -----